vavronet/quiz-maker/README.md

-# quiz-maker
+# Quiz Maker
-Create a database with questions and ask users to take the tests and get a grade at the end
+Create a database with questions and ask users to take the tests and get a score at the end